 - Listen, provide comfort, and encourage them to talk.
 Remind them that you are here, and it’s OK to cry or openly discuss their feelings with you or a professional.

-- Remind them that loved ones arenāt forgotten.
-Encourage them to talk or write about treasured memories with their loved one who passed to keep them close.
+- Remind them that loved ones aren’t forgotten.
+Encourage them to talk or write about treasured memories with their loved one who has passed to keep them close.

 - Teach them an appropriate condolence gesture.
-A handwritten condolence note, food or flowers for the grieving family may be appropriate.
+A handwritten condolence note, food, or flowers for the grieving family may be appropriate.

-āHugs, sharing memories, having a ceremony to say goodbye and letting yourself cry are all ways to ease mourning, heal and teach your kids at an early age how to do the right thing, be a good friend and prepare for inevitably going through loss,ā Haruni says.
+“Hugs, sharing memories, having a ceremony to say goodbye, and letting yourself cry are all ways to ease mourning, heal, and teach your kids at an early age how to do the right thing, be a good friend, and prepare for inevitably going through loss,” Haruni said.

 More in Seattle’s Child: